 Termination benefits, if any, are payable when employment is terminated by the Organisation before the normal retirement date and the EPO is contractually committed to such payments.
 Benefits due more than 12 months after the balance sheet date are discounted to their present value.
-Termination benefit obligations are presented in the Statement of Financial Position as part of other employee-related liabilities (current/non-current).
+Termination benefit obligations are presented in the Statement of Financial Position as part of other employee-related liabilities under current and non-current liabilities.